 The suspension had no influence on the period of validity of IP rights.
 IP rights that expired between 21 March and 19 April 2020 were therefore not extended as a result of the suspension.

-To support you, we are offering assisted patent searches and assisted patent analyses at a reduced price of 100 instead of 300 Swiss francs up until 31.12.2020.
-Until further notice, we will be carrying out searches and analyses via an online meeting platform.
+To support you, we are offering assisted patent searches and assisted patent analyses at a reduced price of CHF 100 instead of CHF 300 up until 31 December 2020.
+Searches and analyses are generally carried out via an online meeting platform.
 The basic conditions remain unchanged.